 Soldering and Cleaning Multimec

-Multimec switches are fully sealed to IP-67 specifications to prevent solder flux and aqueous or solvent based cleaning solutions from entering the switch and contaminating the contacts.
+Multimec switches are fully sealed to IP-67 specifications to prevent solder flux and aqueous based cleaning solutions from entering the switch and contaminating the contacts.
 The switches can

 be placed on the PC board with other components and wave soldered.
 Multimec offers a high level of

 sealing, however, with aqueous solvent solutions care must be taken to avoid the worst case situation